Thomas Doty – Storyteller

 Author and educator Tish McFadden brings forth local Takelma elder Agnes Baker Pilgrim's core teachings in her book and education program, Upriver to Morning: A Journey to Wisdom.
 Tish is joined by renowned native storyteller, Thomas Doty, who serves as cultural consultant, website consultant, editor, and audiobook voice talent for the project.

 To honor Grandma Aggie's plea to "ripple out" her teachings, Tish created "a book for all ages and all people."
-Grandma Aggie blesses and endorses this project.
+Grandma Aggie blessed and endorsed this project.

-Hosted by Nancy Bloom, both interviews were filmed in the RVTV studios at Southern Oregon University in July of 2019.
+Hosted by Nancy Bloom, the first two interviews were filmed in the RVTV studios at Southern Oregon University in July of 2019.
+The third interview was filmed in February, 2020, three months after Grandma Aggie's passing, and is a tribute to her.

 The story is set along the Rogue River in the native landscape of the Takelma Indians of southwestern Oregon.
 From seaside beaches to riverine woodlands, interior valleys, the Table Rocks, river gorges, and ultimately to alpine springs, the story is rooted in universal life lessons that can deepen our capacity for compassion, our sense of belonging, and our connection to nature.